anonymousodyssey19/Zillow/README.md

 ## Model Summary:

 While I initially looked into creating my own SARIMA model with the data, I was not happy with the AIC and models ability to predict the home values in general.
-I looked into tuning the model until it became too computationally expensive and then opted to go with Facebooks Prophet Model to make the predictions shown above.
+I looked into tuning the model until it became too computationally expensive and then opted to go with Facebooks Prophet Model to make the predictions shown in the Jupyter Notebook.